oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Security Considerations

 A successful XSS attack on an application using this Service Worker pattern would be unable to exfiltrate existing tokens stored by the application.
+However, an XSS attacker may still be able to cause the Service Worker to make authenticated requests to the resource server including the user's legitimate token.

-To avoid being discarded, the Service Worker registration must happen as first step of the application start, without any user interaction: in case of additional vulnerabilities leading to the Service Worker not being registered, an XSS attack would still result in the attacker being able to initiate a new OAuth flow.
-Therefore, the Service Worker must be registered before any user-interacting part of the application runs, where the attack surface for XSS is.
-Starting the Service worker before the rest of the application, and the fact that [there is no way to remove a Service Worker from an active client](https://www.w3.org/TR/service-workers/#navigator-service-worker-unregister), effectively mitigate against that risk.
-As registering the Service Worker is the first action after navigation, unregistering it is ineffective.
+In case of a vulnerability leading to the Service Worker not being registered, an XSS attack would result in the attacker being able to initiate a new OAuth flow to obtain new tokens itself.

+To prevent the Service Worker from being unregistered, the Service Worker registration must happen as first step of the application start, and before any user interaction.
+Starting the Service worker before the rest of the application, and the fact that [there is no way to remove a Service Worker from an active application](https://www.w3.org/TR/service-workers/#navigator-service-worker-unregister), reduces the risk of an XSS attack being able to prevent the Service Worker from being registered.

 ### Security Considerations

-To limit the risk of token exfiltration:
+Regardless of the particular architecture chosen, these additional security considerations limit the risk of token exfiltration:

 * The authorization server SHOULD restrict access tokens to strictly needed resources, to avoid escalating the scope of the attack.
 * To avoid information disclosure from ID Tokens, the authorization server SHOULD NOT include any ID token claims that aren't used by the frontend.